underscore-finance/underscore-docs/user-wallet.md

 ---
-description: One wallet unifying top DeFi protocols with automated payments and secure delegation
+description: Agentic wallets with DeFi access — give agents execution rights, not custody
 ---

-# User Wallet: Your DeFi Command Center
+# Programmable Wallets: Agentic Wallets for DeFi

-The Underscore User Wallet is a smart contract wallet that unifies access to top DeFi protocols through a single address.
-Execute complex multi-protocol strategies in one transaction.
-Delegate operations to AI agents and trusted operators within strict boundaries.
+The Underscore Programmable Wallet is a smart contract wallet purpose-built for AI agents and operators to execute with real funds within onchain rules — without ever holding private keys or having unrestricted access.
+Unify access to 20+ DeFi protocols through a single address.
+Delegate operations to agents within strict boundaries.
 Automate payments while funds earn yield.
 Move millions between your wallets instantly.

-Built on Base L2, your wallet combines institutional-grade security with the flexibility to capture opportunities 24/7 — whether you're actively managing or sound asleep.
+Built on Base L2, your wallet combines institutional-grade security with the flexibility to capture opportunities 24/7 — whether agents are executing autonomously or you're managing directly.

-At its core, Underscore provides four key components:
+At its core, Underscore Programmable Wallets provide four key components:

 1. **Unified Protocol Access**: Direct integration with top DeFi protocols through standardized adapters
-2. **Delegation System**: [Managers](managers.md) who can execute strategies within defined boundaries
+2. **Agent Execution**: [Managers](managers.md) who execute strategies within defined boundaries — no custody, no keys
-3. **Payment Rails**: Automated payment systems for recurring transfers and one-time payments (see [Payees](payees.md) and [Cheques](cheques.md))
+3. **Payment Rails**: Automated payment systems for agent services and recurring transfers (see [Payees](payees.md) and [Cheques](cheques.md))
 4. **Security Layers**: Time-locks, whitelists, and granular permissions protecting every operation

 ## One Wallet, Every Protocol

 Underscore connects to DeFi protocols through standardized adapters called "Legos".
 Each Lego provides a consistent interface for protocol-specific operations, enabling atomic multi-protocol transactions with optimized gas usage.

 **Your wallet is future-proof**: When new DeFi protocols launch or existing ones add features, they're automatically available to your wallet through new Lego integrations.
-No need to migrate funds, deploy a new wallet, or update anything — your existing Underscore wallet instantly gains access to every new protocol the moment its Lego is deployed.
+No need to migrate funds, deploy a new wallet, or update anything — your existing Programmable Wallet instantly gains access to every new protocol the moment its Lego is deployed.

 ### Yield & Lending Protocols